softvar/dont_risk_your_life/README.md

 **How?**

-Lit up all the cells of a human body part by hitting it through a moving cell.
+Light up all the cells of a human body part by hitting it through a moving cell.

 Rules
 -----

 1. Move mouse to position the paddle.
 2. Avoid hitting the bottom more than 10 times.
-3. Lit up cells can be crossed by a moving cell.
+3. Already lit cells can be crossed by a moving cell.

 Screenshots
 -----------